-Along the way, they have enjoyed a friendship that ran through veterinary school, where they were lab partners, then doctoral work at WSU, where Palmer lived in McElwain's basewsm.wsu.edu/coordinates ment.
+Along the way, they have enjoyed a friendship that ran through veterinary school, where they were lab partners, then doctoral work at WSU, where Palmer lived in McElwain's basepanoramas ment.
 They both had faculty positions at the University of Florida, then moved back to the Palouse to spend the past two decades as WSU faculty.